dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 404 error code, indicating that a resource can\'t be found.
 Few people know that there is also a 402 error code, indicating that the resource can\'t be accessed because it requires payment.
-However, since digital cash did not exist at the time, the status code was \"reserved for future use\" and isn\'t widely used as of today.
+However, since digital cash did not exist at the time, the status code was "reserved for future use" and isn\'t widely used as of today.

 The cypherpunks focused mainly on the privacy aspect of digital cash.
 Monetary and economic aspects were secondary.
 They realized that privacy